opentensor/old-docs/src/Hyperparameters.md

 - Determines the number of blocks per epoch for each Validator.
 This parameter controls how often each Validator will set its weights.

+## validatorEpochsPerReset

+- When active, Validators can reset their local scoring storage and start scoring without previous history.

 ## validatorSequenceLength

 - Determines the size of each validation request sent by Validators.
 Each validation request has a consistent state [batch size, sequence length].
 Increasing sequence length forces increased load onto Servers forcing them to improve hardware.

+## validatorExcludeQuantile

+- Validators exclude from weight setting the lowest quantile or percentile performing Servers recorded locally.

+## scalingLawPower

+- Adjusts through a power coefficient the estimated number of model parameters.

+## synergyScalingLawPower

+- Adjusts through a power coefficient the estimated number of model parameters due to synergy.

+## MaxWeightLimit

+- The maximum weight a Validator is allowed to set on a Server.